 >> Download c.v.
 (PDF)

-Professor Jakelić has written for both academic and broader audiences on religion and identity, theories of religion and modernity, religion and politics, religion and conflict, and secularization and secularism.
-She is a co-editor of two volumes, The Future of the Study of Religion and Crossing Boundaries: From Syria to Slovakia, a co-editor of The Hedgehog Review’s issue “After Secularization,” and, most recently, the author of Collectivistic Religions: Religion, Choice, and Identity in Late Modernity.
+Jakelić is a co-editor of two volumes, The Future of the Study of Religion and Crossing Boundaries: From Syria to Slovakia, a co-editor of The Hedgehog Review’s issue "After Secularization,” and, most recently, the author of Collectivistic Religions: Religion, Choice, and Identity in Late Modernity (2010).
+She is currently working on a book entitled The Practice of Religious and Secular Humanisms.